 Plus, remember that you don’t always have to listen and read IELTS books to practice those skills!
 Podcasts are one of the best ways to improve your general listening skills as is reading a good newspaper or journal.
 The more your practice these skills IN GENERAL, the stronger your skills will become.

 And, if you have already finished all of the Cambridge books, don’t worry!
 Go back and review them now – it is never too late to analyse your errors, and that is far more useful than just doing more and more tests!

 Need help analysing IELTS reading and listening questions?

 If you would like a clear example of what this process looks like, then why not listen to episode 9 of my podcast where myself and Nick (who is a fellow examiner) break down Listening Part 3 to show you the tricks that IELTS test writers use to make you choose the wrong answers!
 Once you can recognise these tricks, you will find that the answers become easier to find!
 This is what you should be doing between tests to improve your level and your chances of getting a higher score.

 I hope that you found this blog post useful.
 There are many ways that you can prepare for IELTS reading and listening, but I strongly recommend that completing 14 practice books is not one of them!

-From August, we are going to be offering free live reading and listening lessons each week to all subscribers to our writing courses.
-So if you find that self-study is holding you back, then why not come and let an expert lead you by subscribing here.
+We are now offering free live reading and listening lessons each week to all subscribers to our writing courses (AT NO ADDITIONAL COST).
+So if you find that self-study is holding you back, then why not come and let an expert lead you by joining one of our IELTS packages.